 I am only writing this because we took TIME and spent a LOT of time doing research on prices, makers, options and my advice to anyone looking at a travel trailer/RV is BE INFORMED!
 Know your product and prices and values.
-Paying EXTRA HIDDEN fees or paying THAT MUCH for prep is up to you....IF you feel you are getting what you are paying for.
+Paying EXTRA HIDDEN fees or paying THAT MUCH for prep is up to you...
+IF you feel you are getting what you are paying for.

 My husband and I are going back this Saturday because they want US to personally inspect our trailer and look for ANYTHING wrong or ANYTHING we feel needs to be changed.
 They DO prep our new trailer but they want EVERYTHING to be right and they want us to be totally happy when we drive away with our new purchase.
-What a novel idea? **by the way... gas fill-up is FREE there for new trailer purchases.
+What a novel idea?
+By the way... gas fill-up is FREE there for new trailer purchases.

 NO PRESSURE/CUSTOMER SERVICE....
 Both my husband and I feel Walt Michael's RV needs lesson's in BOTH!

 I am waiting for someone from Walt Michael's to call us and ask us if we are still interested in that trailer...I want to personally thank them for making our decision to buy from another dealer SO EASY.
 I hope this helps someone out there looking.

 BELLVILLE, MICHIGAN -- This summer (2006) we decided to take the family camping and the tent method would not work with small children, so we decided to rent a motorhome for a week of camping.
 Walt Michaels RV advertises to make it easy for "beginner" RV'ers with an instructional DVD and a walkthrough to show how to use the features, so we decided to rent from there.
 The Walt Michaels RV staff went through a checklist to explain how to use the different systems in the RV and note any damage.

-Then the short round woman approached me confrontaionly and asked what did you put in the cargo area?
+Then the short round woman approached me confrontational and asked "what did you put in the cargo area?"
 There was a huge gaping hole along the edge of the cargo hold, and I noticed that in the initial walkthrough and was noted...
-Walt Michaels RV need to be more rigorous in their pre-inspections no staff members noted a huge hole in the RV until I returned it!
+Walt Michaels RV need to be more rigorous in their pre-inspections.
+No staff members noted a huge hole in the RV until I returned it!
 There were numerous minor items that were broken but I did not dare tell them as first intended or my "repair" bill for things I did not break would be larger.... yeah I should charge them 1/2 hour labor time for the vent handle that I installed.

 Walt Michaels RV promised a lot at time of purchase.
 Items would be taken care of.
-Particular items were to be replaced not repaired and I made the sales man scratch out repair and write replace on the agreement.
+Particular items were to be replaced not repaired and I made the salesman scratch out repair and write replace on the agreement.
 Months later parts came in.
 I brought the trailer back for the repairs with the "promise" that the repairs would have to be done in time for a planned trip.
 "WRONG".
 Having to pick the trailer up before the repairs were complete I noticed that the dealership was trying to "repair" items instead of replacing them.